Primary Care Doctors

 The main types of primary care providers include:

+Can an internal medicine doctor be a primary care physician?
 These are physicians who provide long-term, comprehensive care in the office and the hospital, managing both common and complex illnesses of adolescents, adults and the elderly.
 Also called internists, these physicians are trained in the diagnosis and treatment of cancer and infections, as well as diseases affecting the heart; blood; kidneys; joints; and digestive, respiratory and vascular systems.

 Internal medicine doctors are also trained in the essentials of primary care internal medicine, which incorporates an understanding of disease prevention; wellness; substance abuse; mental health; and effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.